• 10,660 Reviews

 You probably made or bought your hedgehog feeding station to stop cats and foxes eating your hedgehog food - great idea!

-But if you don't make your feeding station predator-proof, you run the risk of turning your feeding hog into someone else's dinner.
+If you don’t make your feeding station predator-proof, you run the risk of turning your feeding hog into someone else’s dinner.
+Learn whether foxes eat hedgehogs and how to keep them safe.

 Though cats and foxes won't generally kill and eat a healthy adult hedgehog, they can attack and wound weak or young hogs.
 Which may be just the ones you want to help with extra food.